joshuar/go-hass-agent/docs/development/agent.md

 - Data updates are left entirely up to the individual sensors and the platform the app is running on.
-For example, on Linux, location and running apps are updated as often as the relevant information is published on the user's session DBus.
+For example, on Linux, location and running apps are updated as often as the relevant information is published on the user's session D-Bus.
 More details about how sensor updates work can be found in [development/sensors](development/sensors.md).

 ## Notifications